Are you afraid of visiting the dentist?

 How long do the effects of oral sedation last?

-Oral sedation should last from two to eight hours.
+Oral sedation could last from two to eight hours.
+Some sedation treatments wear-off immediately, while others need some time to fully dictate.

 What does oral sedation feel like?

 You may feel drowsiness or tingling sensations.
+You will also be in a euphoric state.
 Oral sedation is painless since sedation and anesthetic are used in tandem.

 Is sedation safe for children?